 Dolores Al Shelleh is half Jordanian, half Serbian, and resident in Dubai.
-Recently, she became the first woman in Jordan to climb Everest, and the second Arab woman to attempt it from the northern pass, which is considered the most difficult.
+Recently, she became the first woman in Jordan to climb Everest, and the first Arab woman to attempt it from the north col, which is considered the most difficult.

 Dolores Al Shelleh, an experienced mountaineer – she had already completed various climbs, including Kilimanjaro and Elbrus – has just made history in her discipline by becoming the first Jordanian to climb the highest peak in the world, the first Arab from the northern col, more difficult, and which requires a more advanced climbing technique in adverse weather and climate conditions.

 Last month same day as today May 23rd at 10:15AM, after years of preparations, I stood on The Top of The World ?
 8,848meters, as the 1st Jordanian woman to be on top and as the 1st Arab woman to attempt Everest from the North Col- Tibet. / 2nd Serbian woman.@TSCDubai #Everest pic.twitter.com/a9oNkdid5A